NandishDPatel/iNotebook/README.md

   ```

 - For first 3 variable you can create a database inside the mongodb and then just fill those things using username, password and database name.
 - You can give any random string for the JWT_SECRET.

+## Learning Outcomes
+- Deepened understanding of React.js concepts including states, hooks, props, and component lifecycle
+- Gained practical experience with React Router for seamless navigation in single-page applications
+- Implemented user authentication and authorization using JWT, enhancing application security
+- Learned about password hashing and salting techniques to protect user data
+- Improved skills in full-stack development, connecting frontend React with a Node.js/Express backend
+- Practiced working with MongoDB, a popular NoSQL database, for efficient data storage and retrieval